Kia Xceed

 Conclusion

-Okay, one annoyance is like all modern cars these days, the lane keep assist re-engages every time you start the car, but thankfully there’s a simple button to switch it off as opposed to navigating a complicated system.
+Okay, one annoyance, and it’s the same with all modern cars these days, the lane keep assist re-engages every time you start the car, but thankfully there’s a simple button to switch it off as opposed to navigating a complicated system.
 Again, nice one Kia.

 Sat in both Xceeds whilst they were waiting to be collected I couldn’t actually think of anything I didn’t like about them.
-With Muddy Madam’s words “I would quite happily have one of the these.” still in my mind, I found myself agreeing with her.
+With Muddy Madam’s words echoing around my mind; “I would quite happily have one of the these.”
+I found myself agreeing with her.

 At the time of going press prices are £33,495 for the PHEV and £30,770 for the GT-Line S.